Timmy Trumpet: 2014–2016: "Freaks" and international attention

 "Freaks" features in the Hollywood TV shows and films Santa Clarita Diet, Collide, Teen Wolf, American Ultra and Training Day.

-"Freaks" debuted on the Billboard emerging artists + Twitter chart at number nine when a Vine titled ‘When mama isn't home’ went viral.
+"Freaks" debuted on the Billboard emerging artists + Twitter chart at number nine when a Vine titled "When mama isn't home" went viral.
 The video features Brisbane father and son Russ and Toby Bauer.
 The father plays Freaks on a trombone whilst his son slams the oven door repeatedly.
 As of October 2015, the Vine received over 26 million loops, 201,800 likes and 158,200 Re-Vines.
-On 18 November 2015, Russ and Toby Bauer remade the viral video live on Australian national TV on Nine Network's Today where Timmy Trumpet surprised them, turning up halfway through the performance.
+On 18 November 2015, Russ and Toby Bauer remade the viral video live on Australian national TV on Nine Network's Today where Smith surprised them, turning up halfway through the performance.

-By 2015, Timmy Trumpet was gaining recognition within the music industry overseas and started writing and producing music with international artists.
+By 2015, Smith was gaining recognition within the music industry overseas and started writing and producing music with international artists.
 "Toca", the first of a series of international collaborations, was with Guatemalan-American DJ and producer, Carnage and Indian-American DJ and producer KSHMR.
 "Toca" is a Big room rework of the classical Johann Sebastian Bach composition "Toccata and Fugue in D minor".
 "Toca" was released on 26 June 2015 on Ultra Music.
-The track has since become a trademark of Timmy Trumpet's live performances, utilizing elements of the original orchestral introduction and playing live trumpet.
+The track has since become a trademark of his live performances, using elements of the original orchestral introduction and playing live trumpet.

-In 2016, Timmy Trumpet released three singles on Dutch dance label Spinnin' Records.
+In 2016, he released three singles on Dutch dance label Spinnin' Records.
 The first release "Psy or Die" was circulated around the DJ scene without anyone knowing who had authored the unreleased track at the time, and it was played at festivals and nightclubs by Armin Van Buuren, W&W, Blasterjaxx, NERVO and Andrew Rayel.
 It was later revealed when released that "Psy or Die" was by Timmy Trumpet and Carnage and the track was popular on the European dance music festival scene that summer.
 On 27 September 2016 Spinnin Records released "Party Till We Die" by MAKJ and Timmy Trumpet featuring rock artist and motivational speaker Andrew W.K.
 Timmy's debut solo single released on Spinnin' titled "Oracle" reached number one on Beatport, and has received more than 150 million online streams as of October 2019.

 2017–2018: Global music festivals

-In 2017, Timmy Trumpet made his main stage debut at Tomorrowland in Boom, Belgium.
+In 2017, Smith made his main stage debut at Tomorrowland in Boom, Belgium.
 His performance was the most streamed DJ set of all time on Tomorrowland's official YouTube channel, and as of October 2019 has received twenty-two million views.

-Between 2017 and 2018, Timmy Trumpet became a fixture at dance music festivals all over the world, playing main stage sets at Parookaville, Electric Love, Creamfields, Airbeat One, and many more.
+Between 2017 and 2018, he became a fixture at several dance music festivals, playing main stage sets at Parookaville, Electric Love, Creamfields, Airbeat One, and many more.

-Timmy Trumpet collaborated with Hardwell on the track "The Underground" which was released on Revealed Recordings.
+Smith collaborated with Hardwell on the track "The Underground" which was released on Revealed Recordings.
 He also collaborated with DJ and producers Vini Vici (formerly known as Sesto Sento) on "100" and Blasterjaxx on "Narco".

-On 21 June 2018, Timmy Trumpet played a sold-out show at Ormeau Park in Belfast, Northern Ireland, selling 15,000 tickets.
+On 21 June 2018, he played a sold-out show at Ormeau Park in Belfast, Northern Ireland, selling 15,000 tickets.